microsoft/FluidFramework/docs/docs/interfaces-aqueduct.md

 ```

 `PureDataObject` implements `IProvideFluidLoadable` via `IFluidLoadable`, and thus simply returns `this` in that case.
 But for `IProvideFluidHandle`, it delegates to a private member.
+It's not the concern of the caller which strategy
+is in play - it simply asks for `fluidObject.IFluidLoadable` or `fluidObject.IFluidHandle` and continues on its merry way.

 ## The @fluidframework/aqueduct package

 ![Aqueduct](https://openclipart.org/image/400px/5073)

-The Aqueduct is a library for building Fluid components within the Fluid Framework.
+The Aqueduct is a library to streamline building on the Fluid Framework.
 Its goal is to provide a thin layer
-over the existing Fluid Framework interfaces that allows developers to get started quickly with component development.
+over the existing Fluid Framework interfaces that allows developers to get started quickly.

 You don't have to use the Aqueduct.
 It is an example of an abstraction layer built on top of the base Fluid Framework
-with a focus on making component development easier, and as such you can choose to implement components without it.
+with a focus on making development easier, and as such you can choose to forego it.

 Having said that, if you're new to Fluid, we think you'll be more effective with it than without it.